fetchai/agents-aea/docs/generic-storage.md

 ## Configuration
-Storage enabled by providing agent configuration option named `storage_uri` Storage uri consists of backend name and string data provided to selected backend.
+Storage is enabled by providing in the agent configuration (`aea-config.yaml`) an optional `storage_uri`.
+The storage uri consists of the backend name and string data provided to selected backend.

-Storage uri structure is `<BACKEND_NAME>://[Optional string]`
+The storage uri schema is `<BACKEND_NAME>://[Optional string]`
-Example: `storage_uri: sqlite://./some_file.db` tells to use sqlite backend and store data in ./some_file.db
+Example: `storage_uri: sqlite://./some_file.db` tells the AEA to use sqlite backend and store data in `./some_file.db`.

 Supported backends:
 * sqlite - bundled with python simple sql engine that uses file or in-memory storage.